eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/README.md

     I/O Write Rate:      83.975 MBytes/sec

     |  25.0% | 2122.2 |     -- |    -- |MPI
     |  24.4% | 2074.2 |     -- |    -- |USER

     Read (MBytes): 18.724653 MBytes
     Write (MBytes): 38.421875 MBytes
  ```

-The first ten lines come from the top of the report file; MPI and USER are
-listed in Table 1, Read and Write in Table 2.
-Please complete the summary
-information following the guidelines available in the performance report
-template and check the [example performance
-report](example_performance_report.html) available (please note that this
-report comes from a small testcase, therefore it is shown only to help you find
-the required information within the text).
+ The first lines come from the top of the report file, while MPI and USER are listed in Table 1, Read and Write in Table 2.
+Please complete the summary information following the guidelines available in the performance report template and check the [example performance report](example_performance_report.html) provided (please note that this report comes from a small testcase, therefore it is shown only to help you find the required information within the text).

 ## Additional information